elitwilson/make-it-so/README.md

 # Make It So

+> ⚠️ **Project Status: Alpha**\
+> This project is in active development.
+Expect breaking changes as APIs and
+> features evolve.\
+> Feedback and contributions are welcome!

 **Make It So** is a CLI framework that lets you build your own project-specific CLI commands using TypeScript plugins powered by Deno.